 "Hard to say, Paul," John noted, reading between the lines to smell out the real agenda of the writer and the newspaper owner within the article about the Civil War in Spain.
-A conflict between the democratically elected and people serving Republicans backed ONLY by Soviet Russia and rich aristocrats, the Catholic Church and the Army led by Franco, now getting tons of active support from Nazi Germany and Fascist Italy.
+One one side there was the democratically elected as well as people serving Republicans backed ONLY by Soviet Russia.
+On the other side, rich aristocrats, the Catholic Church along with the Army led by Franco, now getting tons of active support from Nazi Germany and Fascist Italy.
 "But someone here should do something about the War that is killing far more innocent civilians than armed soldiers," he commented, seeing below the article that the American Congress had just elected to join the rest of the Capitalist 'democratic' counties in the world to ban all exports of any supplies, or people, to the Republicans and their Russian allies.